cannlytics/cannlytics-website/cannlytics_docs/static/cannlytics_docs/docs/website/publishing.md

 # Publishing

 First, you will need to save your environment variables as a secret.
 Then, you may want to walk through the build process one time manually.
+Before publishing, change `DEBUG=False` to `DEBUG=True` in your `.env` file.
 Afterwards, publishing the website is done with one command:

 ```shell
 npm run publish